DHBern/DD2015/homework/Homework 1.md

 Download the whole "Hollywood" database from here: http://students.digihum.ch/hollywood.sql - make sure to save it as "plain text" or "source", if you are asked, and make a note of where you saved it!

 Open SQLite and read in the 'hollywood' data that you just downloaded.
+When I did this on Windows the file was called `hollywood_sql.txt`; on Mac it was `hollywood.sql`.
+That filename is what you will use in this next command.

     .read hollywood_sql.txt